Minnesota State Highway 93

-Minnesota State Highway 93 (MN 93) is a 5.599 mi highway in south-central Minnesota, which runs from its intersection with State Highway 112 (Main Street) at Le Sueur and continues north to its northern terminus at its intersection with State Highway 19 in Henderson.
+Minnesota State Highway 93 (MN 93) is a 5.599 mi highway in south-central Minnesota, which runs from its intersection with Le Sueur County Road 22 (Main Street) at Le Sueur and continues north to its northern terminus at its intersection with State Highway 19 in Henderson.
 MN 93 connects the cities of Le Sueur and Henderson.

 Route description

 Highway 93 serves as a north–south route in south-central Minnesota between Le Sueur and Henderson.

 The route crosses the Minnesota River at Le Sueur.
 Highway 93 also parallels the Minnesota River.

 Highway 93 runs concurrent briefly with U.S. Highway 169 near the city of Le Sueur.

-The Dr. William W. Mayo House museum is located near the junction of Highways 93 and 112 in Le Sueur.
+The Dr. William W. Mayo House museum is located near the junction of Main Street (CSAH 22) and Highway 93 in Le Sueur.
 It is designated as a state historic site.

 Highway 93 is also known as South 5th Street in Henderson.

 The route is legally defined as Legislative Route 259 in the Minnesota Statutes.
 It is not marked with this number.